Insights & Data

 4. Idea generation the key thought here is to think of all conceivable alternatives–regardless of how far-fetched–and evaluate them later on.

-5. Evaluating select.
+5. Evaluate and select.
 As you review the ideas, pay particular attention to the “wild ones” as there may be a kernel of a practical, truly creative idea within it.
 It has been my experience that the evaluative process is best done several times at several day intervals so that the mind has an opportunity to absorb, retain, and judge ideas.

 6. Develop a plan, salad, translated into action.
 Selling an idea means, importantly, putting yourselves in the shoes of the person you are selling the idea to, and thinking of the benefits to that person of your idea.